openstack/openstack-manuals/doc/config-reference/source/tables/neutron-ml2_vxlan.rst

    * - **[ml2_type_vxlan]**
      -
    * - ``vni_ranges`` =
-     - (ListOpt) Comma-separated list of <vni_min>:<vni_max> tuples enumerating ranges of VXLAN VNI IDs that are available for tenant network allocation
+     - (List) Comma-separated list of <vni_min>:<vni_max> tuples enumerating ranges of VXLAN VNI IDs that are available for tenant network allocation
    * - ``vxlan_group`` = ``None``
-     - (StrOpt) Multicast group for VXLAN.
+     - (String) Multicast group for VXLAN.
 When configured, will enable sending all broadcast traffic to this multicast group.
 When left unconfigured, will disable multicast VXLAN mode.